xvrh/puppeteer-dart/README.md

 }
 ```

-If you are using IntellJ (or Webstorm), you can enable syntax highlighting and code-analyzer
+If you are using IntellJ (or Webstorm), you can enable the syntax highlighter and the code-analyzer
 for the Javascript snippet with a comment like `// language=js` before the string.

 ```dart